jj49411/Makers_notes/Week2.md

 ## Daily Goals
 ### Day 1
-- GOAL: Review other's weekend challenge/Improve my knowledge on let-double method/(Read through Code review rubric)
+- GOAL: Review other's weekend challenge and improve my knowledge on `let-double` method #(Read through Code review rubric)
-- REFLECTION: Reviewed other's code following the rubuic, understood the basics of Gemfile/gems/bundle/rvm and found out "refactoring" is my main problem when using TDD process.
+- REFLECTION: Reviewed other's code following the rubuic.
+Understood the basics of Gemfile/gems/bundle/rvm and found out "refactoring" is my main problem when using TDD process.
 > Got a sense of how to review others' codes but still neeed more practice!
-> During the pairing we swaptted the driver-navigator role frequently and answered all the "interview questions".
+> During the pairing we switched the driver-navigator role frequently and answered all the "interview questions".

 #Day 1 :
--Review on the weekend challenge
-Add README
-let-double
-double:
-As an object
-first time you call it: run the call, create double second time you call it: return the double

-*finish the post for week1 / notes
+*finish the post for week1
 *let-double
 *find out the solution for #middle_charcs